vivekbhr/advOmics_course/week2_projects/Project_1-2_sortChIC.md

  - Compare your clustering/annotation results with the metadata provided with the files.
 Do we see the same cell types as the authors, or are there differences?
 How can we explain the differences (is that related to the biology, or an effect of preprocessing)?

  - Identify genes that are driving the cluster-specific differences.
-First we will try a simpler method: T-test or Wilcox test.
-Next, we will try the bulk differential enrichment (DE) analysis using DESeq2.
-Next, we will compare the 2 methods and also compare the results with the original study.
+You can start with a simpler method: T-test or Wilcox test.
+Next, you can try the bulk differential enrichment (DE) analysis using DESeq2.
+The idea is to compare the 2 methods and also compare the results with the original study.
 Which genes are (re)discovered?
 Could you identify novel genes?
 Which analysis works better?

 ### Tips

  - The logic for pyDESeq2 analysis in our data is same as that for differential expression analysis (introduced in the **Transcriptomics** lectures).
 And if you prefer, you can use the original version of DESeq2 implemented in R, instead of pyDESeq2, and follow the workflow of the transcriptomics practical.

- - As pyDESEq2 is aimed at (pseudo)bulk differential expression analysis, this would require creating arbitrary pseudo-bulk replicates from single-cell counts for each cluster/celltype by sampling cells (without replacement) from each group.
+ - As pyDESEq2 is aimed at (pseudo)bulk differential expression analysis, this would require creating arbitrary (3-5) pseudo-bulk counts from single-cell counts for each cluster/celltype by sampling cells (without replacement) from each of them.
+Recall from the single-cell genomics lecture that the pseudo-bulk DE methods should work very well for such analysis.

+ - H3K4me1 and H3K4me3 are **active** histone modifications, therefore they correlate with active transcription, while H3K27me3 and H3K9me3 are **silencing** histone modifications, enriched on silenced genes.
+Therefore, we expect *opposite* results for group 1/3 vs group 2/4.